Kirk King, President of Continuity Programs, Inc.

 King considers himself blessed and very fortunate to have had the opportunity, ability, and capacity to purchase his own multi-million dollar company in 2010, at the age of 36.

 Before he purchased Continuity Programs in 2010, the company had been struggling, like many during that era, because of the economic crisis/recession.
 By implementing technology, restructuring, changing the focus, and truly dedicating resources to diversify, he has led the company to exponential sales growth.
 His goal is to grow Continuity Programs with completely automated CRM (Customer Relationship Management) software including intelligent marketing with advanced lead generating technology, into a billion dollar corporation, while keeping the company’s excellent customer service as the first priority.

 Through all his education and experience, King has become a subject matter expert on helping businesses grow through intelligent systematic marketing.
 The awards he has received and been nominated for in the community prove his superior level of leadership.

 King’s impressive sales background and education coupled with Continuity Programs’ 40+ years of marketing experience make him the go-to authority on growing a business and increasing revenue.
 King is a dedicated Entrepreneur who enjoys volunteering in the community as a mentor and speaking at universities and business conferences.
 Most importantly, he is a loving husband and father of two.

 King and Continuity Programs are active members in the Mortgage Bankers Association, Michigan Bankers Association, Michigan Mortgage Lenders Association, Women’s Council of Realtors, and Motor City Connect.
-King is a member of Entrepreneurs’ Organization.
+King is a member of Entrepreneurs’ Organization, Detroit Chapter.
 Continuity Programs was selected to participate and successfully completed the MEDC’s Garden Growing Program pilot.
+King has served as the Secretary (2015) and Treasurer (2016) and was sworn in as the Vice President of the Michigan Mortgage Lenders Association board on November 10, 2016.